-Stocks wobble in early trading as caution lingers over trade
+Stocks stall in midday trading as caution lingers over trade

 Trump and Chinese President Xi Jinping are due to attend an economic conference in Chile in mid-November.
 That is raising hopes a face-to-face meeting might produce progress.

+BANKS ON DECK: Several major banks will report their latest quarterly financial results this week and give investors an opening glimpse into the latest round of corporate earnings.
+JPMorgan Chase, Citigroup and Wells Fargo will all report results on Tuesday.
+Bank of America and PNC Financial will report results on Wednesday.

+Investors will be watching for information on income from loans as banks contend with sinking bond yields.
+Falling yields force banks to set lower rates on mortgages and other kinds of loans.

-SAPPED ENERGY: Energy companies fared worse than most of the market in the early going as crude oil prices slid 3%.
-Oilfield services company Halliburton fell 4.4%.
+SAPPED ENERGY: Energy companies fared worse than most of the market as crude oil prices slid 2.4%.
+Oilfield services company Halliburton fell 2.6%.